Highway 91/17 and Deltaport Way Upgrade Project

-- Highway 91 at Nordel Interchange—direct ramps to and from Delta, improved acceleration and deceleration lanes and additional through-lanes for Nordel Way traffic crossing over Highway 91.
+- Highway 91 at Nordel Interchange - upgraded ramps to and from Delta, improved acceleration and deceleration lanes and additional through-lanes for Nordel Way traffic crossing over Highway 91.

 - Highway 91 Connector at Nordel Way intersection upgrades - combination of direct access roads and additional turning lanes to remove one signal light and improve all movements, including significantly improved access to and from the Nordel Way commercial vehicle inspection station and truck parking area.

 - A new interchange at Highway 17 and Highway 91 Connector (Sunbury) and improvements to the River Road connection - replacing the existing signalized intersection and eliminating the need for an at-grade rail crossing to access the highway.

-- 27B Avenue at Deltaport Way access improvements—providing a smoother, safer merge for westbound traffic to Roberts Bank.
+- 27B Avenue to Deltaport Way access improvements - providing a smoother, safer merge for westbound traffic.